 Here is a list of the most common causes reported to cause hypothyroidism:

-Cause #1: For people with hyperthyroidism, the doctors may treat their condition by removing the completely removing the gland from the body.
+Cause #1: For people with hyperthyroidism, the doctors may treat their condition by completely removing the gland from the body.

 Cause #2: Autoimmune disease causes the formation of antibodies.
 The antibodies attack the thyroid gland, and this may cause them to seek hypothyroidism treatment.